acrostics/acrostic-identification-dataset/README.md

 - m is for "mentioned" -- an acrostic explicitly referenced as such on WikiSource.
 - f is for "formated" -- an acrostic formatted as such on WikiSource (initial letters of a poem are highlighted in red, rotated by 90 degrees, etc.)
-- s is for "split" -- an acrostic that is split between multiple WikiSource pages.
-An acrostic annotated with 's' continues on the next line in the results file.
+- s is for "split" -- this abbreviation is used to identify separate acrostics that should be counted as one for evaluation purposes.
+This happens when either of the following is true:
+(i) a single acrostic is split between multiple WikiSource pages, (ii) two separate acrostics are located very close to each other on the same WikiSource page (we chose to use within 10 lines as the criterion), or
+(iii) the same acrostic poem is reproduced multiple times on different WikiSource pages.
+During evaluation, all such "split" acrostics are counted as a single true positive if the tool identifies at least one part or as a single false negative if the tool does not identify either part.

 Note: the following additional abbreviations automatically prevent `scorer.py` from using the acrostic during scoring to maintain fairness:
 - i is for "international" -- acrostic in a language that is different from the base language of the text.